 Can I take a tour of Carnegie Hall?

 Enjoy an insider’s view as knowledgeable and friendly tour guides share more than 127 years of Carnegie Hall history.
-During the 60–75 minute tour, visitors will see the famous Stern Auditorium / Perelman Stage from various points of view, walk through Composers Alley, hear the stories behind many of the famous signed photographs of performers hanging on the walls, and much more.
+During the 60–75 minute tour, visitors will see the famous Stern Auditorium / Perelman Stage from various points of view, walk through the Composers’ Gallery, hear the stories behind many of the famous signed photographs of performers hanging on the walls, and much more.

 May I bring children to an event at Carnegie Hall?